 Read my article on Solo Travel Thailand and why you should totally go for it

 I’ve been to Italy three times in my life now, and still have the desire to return!
 My favourite Italian city is Florence for sure.
 Oh, the art and the Duomo.
-I also love Venice, Milan, Bergamo, Verona and Pisa (check out my article on Piazza dei Miracoli).
+I also love Venice, Milan, Bergamo, Verona and Pisa.

 The Churches and Cathedrals of Italy are out of this world.
 Italy is home to the Vatican – an independent state within Rome and home to the Pope and centre of the Roman Catholic Church.
 Don’t miss a trip to the Sistine Chapel.